 Business Manager in the Systems Engineering and Management Department at Air Force Institute of Technology

-Alissa Mason worked diligently to obtain all the equipment necessary for AFIT faculty to teach students remotely, so that classes could continue via distance learning during the COVID-19 national health emergency.
-Her actions assured student success because students were able to continue learning despite the cancelling of in-person classes.
+Alissa Mason worked diligently to obtain all the equipment necessary for AFIT faculty to teach students remotely so that classes could continue via distance learning during the COVID-19 national health emergency.
+Her actions assured student success because students were able to continue learning despite the canceling of in-person classes.
 Alissa worked closely with faculty and staff to assure department and research budgets were properly and efficiently executed at the end of the fiscal year, despite the difficulties encountered due to the COVID-19 national health emergency.
 She also enthusiastically helped other AFIT/EN departments complete their end-of-year purchases in a timely manner and properly prioritized tasks to meet the mission needs of the department and the Institute.

 Dr. Joshua Kira

 Assistant Professor of Philosophy and Theology in the School of Biblical and Theological Studies at Cedarville University

 Dr. Joshua Kira tirelessly coordinates the Bible Minor portion of Cedarville’s General Education core for students across Cedarville University.
 This is a monumental undertaking to ensure that students can progress through the Minor.
 Dr. Kira is also actively engaged in faculty development initiatives on campus.